jessesquires/JSQCoreDataKit/README.md

 ## About

-This framework aims to do the following:
+This library aims to do the following:

 * Provide better interoperability with Swift
 * Harness Swift features and enforce Swift paradigms